tyzbit/numerifides/README.md

 Implementations of the Numerifides Trust Consensus Protocol will fall into two categories:
 “namemining” nodes, and “simple” nodes.

-“Name miners”: If the user wishes to further secure their already TRUSTED name against being CONTESTED can choose to preemptively mine their next update (that is a transaction that proves sufficient proof of work and also doesn't violate any rules) after their first update becomes TRUSTED.
-A node can be a “namemining” node or not, as the user sees fit according to the risk of attack of their name (a name such as “XESPQCGGBHHX7BCN1VNR” is less likely to have the risk of being CONTESTED than a name like “SATOSHI”) .
+“Name miners”: If the user wishes to "unseat" a TRUSTED name, they can mine a SHA1 collision of a registered name and if they find one, they can redeem the inputs.
+However, once they redeem the inputs, anyone else can use the same answer, so it could be the case that any "solved" puzzle ends up going to some miner who snatches the funds from the user who found the collision.

 "Simple" or "light" nodes: The storage of the entire block chain, while necessary to retain a full index of numerifides if one wishes, is not necessary to perform